-My research and teaching focus on comparative budgetary, fiscal, and macroeconomic policy, with an emphasis on the United States, the European Union, Iraq, and Japan.
-I am particularly interested in the development of macrobudgetary rules, procedures, and institutions in these countries, and how they influence fiscal outcomes.
-My research on the EU includes a study of the Maastricht Treaty and the Stability and Growth Pact.
-Research for the book was conducted as a Fulbright-European Union Affairs fellow affiliated with the European Commission.
-My studies of the development of Japanese budgetary procedures and policy stem from research conducted at the Japanese Ministry of Finance as a Council of Foreign Relations-Hitachi International Affairs Fellow.
-My most recent book explores the American-led Coalition’s reconstruction of Iraq’s budgetary system after the fall of Saddam Hussein.
-I am currently completing projects on budgetary statebuilding in Afghanistan and the rise of new fiscal rules in the European Union in the wake of financial crisis.
+His research and teaching focus on comparative budgetary, fiscal, and macroeconomic policy, with an emphasis on the United States, the European Union, Iraq and Japan.
+He is particularly interested in the development of macrobudgetary rules, procedures, and institutions in these countries, and how they influence fiscal outcomes.
+His research on the EU includes a study of the Maastricht Treaty and the Stability and Growth Pact.
+Research for the book was conducted as a Fulbright-European Union Affairs fellow with the European Commission.
+His studies of the development of Japanese budgetary procedures and policy stem from research conducted at the Japanese Ministry of Finance as a Council of Foreign Relations-Hitachi International Affairs Fellow.
+His most recent book explores the American-led Coalition’s reconstruction of Iraq’s budgetary system after the fall of Saddam Hussein.
+He is currently completing a book project for Cambridge University Press titled, Comparative Government Budgeting: Global Perspectives on Public Financial Management.